datagrok-ai/public/help/develop/how-to/build-an-app.md

 Some keys affect the way an object (such as a column) interacts with the platform; other have no effect at all, except that you can search objects by metadata.

-There is a variery of metadata in Datagrok, discussed [here](discover/metadata.md).
+There is a variety of metadata in Datagrok, discussed [here](discover/metadata.md).
 Out of all metadata, column tags and semantic types are of particular interest in application development and dataframes.